vicky1408/v/_pages/success.md

 title: "Email Sent"
 ---

 Thank you for your email.
-You will receive email from me in 24 hours.
+You will response email from me within 24 hours.